 - Many businesses have almost no tangible assets beyond office equipment.
 The main thing you are valuing is future profitability.

-How old the business is.
+How mature or stable the business is

 - Many businesses make a loss in their first few years.

 - A young business may have a negative net asset value, yet may be highly valuable in terms of future profitability.